Breast cancer classification: Computer models

 Computer models consider several traditional factors concurrently to derive individual survival predictions and calculations of potential treatment benefits.
 The validated algorithms can present visually appealing graphics that assist in treatment decisions.
 In addition, other classifications of breast cancers do exist and no uniform system has been consistently adopted worldwide.

 Adjuvant! is based on US cohorts and presents colored bar charts that display information that may assist in decisions regarding systemic adjuvant therapies.
 Successful validation was seen with Canadian and Dutch cohorts.
 Adjuvant! seemed less applicable to a British cohort and accordingly PREDICT is being developed in the United Kingdom.

 Other immunohistochemical tests

 Among the immunohistochemical tests that may further stratify prognosis, BCL2 has shown promise in preliminary studies.

 Van Nuys prognostic index

 The USC/Van Nuys prognostic index (VNPI) classifies ductal carcinoma in situ (DCIS) into dissimilar risk categories that may be treated accordingly.

-Comorbidity assessments

-The choice of which treatment to receive can be substantially influenced by comorbidity assessments.